Implicit Surface Reconstruction with a Curl-free Radial Basis Function Partition of Unity Method: The CFPU method

+to define the weight functions. \reftwo{With this weight function the global approximant $s$ is at most $C^1$.
+However, weight functions with more smoothness can be easily created from smoother compactly supported univariate functions $\kappa$ if global approximants with higher smoothness are desired.}

 RBFs are commonly used with the PU approach to reduce the computational cost.
 They have been used for approximating a function from scattered samples (e.g.~\cite{wendland_2002,cavoretto_2010,CaDeRoPe:2015}) and solving differential equations (e.g.~\cite{Safdari-Vaighani2015,Larsson2017,shankar_2018}).
-Recently the present authors presented a PU method for interpolation of divergence-free and curl-free vector fields~\cite{DFW2020a}, which is what the current approach is based on.
+Recently the present authors presented a PU method for interpolation of divergence-free and curl-free vector fields~\cite{DFW2020a}, which is what the current approach is based on. \reftwo{For RBF-PU methods, it should be noted that the smoothness of the weight functions \eqref{eq:wght_func} does not govern the rates of convergence of the global PU approximants~\cite{Larsson2017,DFW2020a}.}